Putin orders Russian troops into eastern Ukraine separatist regions | DW | 21.02.2022

 Still, the US envoy insisted on a diplomatic path.
 "We continue to believe that the diplomatic table is the only place where responsible nations resolve their differences."

-"We are on our land and we are not afraid of anything or anyone," said Ukraine's UN representative Sergiy Kyslytsya.
-"We demand Russia cancel its decision on recognition," he added.
+"We are on our land and we are not afraid of anything or anyone," Ukraine's UN representative Sergiy Kyslytsya told the chamber.

+"We demand Russia cancel its decision on recognition ...
+The internationally recognized borders of Ukraine have been and will remain unchangeable regardless of any statements and actions by the Russian federation," he added.

-Russia's UN ambassador said Moscow was still "open to diplomacy" and said Russia did not intend to allow "a new bloodbath in Donbas."
+Russia's UN ambassador, Vassily Nebenzia, said Moscow was still "open to diplomacy" and said Russia did not intend to allow "a new bloodbath in Donbas."

 German Foreign Minister Annalena Baerbock described Russia's recognition of the breakaway territories as a "blatant breach" of international law that undermines diplomatic efforts.